Antique 19th-Century Islamic Brass Ewer (Aftaba) | Hand-Etched Arabic Calligraphy & Floral Motifs | Persian-Mughal Ritual Vessel

 • Date: 19th century (circa 1800s)

-• Origin: Likely from Persia or the Mughal courts of North India
+• Origin: Persia or Mughal North India

-• Material: Solid brass with oxidised finish
+• Material: Solid brass with aged oxidised patina

 Dimensions